Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Providing X.509 certificates

-The Contract Manager **MUST** provide the X.509 certificates containing the public key of the keypair of which the private key was used by the Peer to create signatures.
+The Contract Manager **MUST** provide the X.509 certificates containing the Public Key of the keypair of which the Private Key was used by the Peer to create signatures.

 #### Providing contracts